VinceSMC/sandbox/structures/01-auction-house.md

 **Description**
 <br>Allows players to buy and sell items through the Auction House.
 <br>The current structure is approved and should remain largely unchanged.
-Complete the interior with additional detail.
-Small modifications are welcome where they clearly strengthen the build.
+The interior still needs to be completed.
+Small modifications (e.g. use of new blocks) are welcome where they clearly strengthen the build.

 **NPC**
 | # | Name | Location | Notes | NPC ID |